Edgewood, Washington: Education

-Most areas in Edgewood are in the boundary for Puyallup Schools.
-Some portions of Edgewood are in the Fife Schools, or the Sumner Schools depending on the location.
+Most areas in Edgewood are within the boundaries of the Puyallup School District.
+Some portions of Edgewood are in the Fife Public Schools district or the Sumner School District.

 There are 4 schools located in Edgewood: Alice V. Hedden Elementary which is part of the Fife School District, Northwood Elementary and Mountain View Elementary which are part of the Puyallup School District, and Edgemont Junior High, which is part of the Puyallup school district as well.

-Nyholm Windmill
+Historic landmarks

 The Nyholm Windmill is a historic windmill now located at 2284 Meridian Avenue East in Edgewood.
 The site where the windmill originally resided was a farm at the intersection of Jovita Boulevard and Meridian Avenue East (SR-161).
 The Nyholm farm produced hay, vegetables, fruit and dairy products.
 The windmill was moved to its current location in 1980 through the efforts of the Edgewood Volunteer Fire Department.
 It has been adopted as the official symbol of Edgewood.